apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 ### Deploy the Flink Kubernetes Operator

-First, to enable adding the webhook component, install the [certificate manager](https://github.com/cert-manager/cert-manager) on the minikube cluster.
+First, to make it possible to add the webhook component, install the [certificate manager](https://github.com/cert-manager/cert-manager) on the minikube cluster.
 Then, use a Helm chart to install the operator.
-The version 1.8.0 is installed in the post.
+Version 1.8.0 is installed in the post.

 {{< highlight bash >}}
 kubectl create -f https://github.com/jetstack/cert-manager/releases/download/v1.8.2/cert-manager.yaml